Crimpdeq

 - 0.1 kg between 100 and 150 kg

-- Operating temperature: 0-40 C
+- Operating temperature: 0 to 40 C

 - Dimensions: 80 x 90 x 35 mm